RastreatorTeam/rastreator/README.md

 - set: Shows the environment variables.
 - set domain AD_DOMAIN: Set the Active Directory domain name.
 - set lang {en,es}: Select 'en' or 'es' to use English or Español as the Active Directory language.
-It is easy to add more languages, please check the [FAQ](#10-faq) section.
+It is easy to add more languages, please check the [FAQ](#9-faq) section.
 Default: en.
 - set multiline {on,off}: Select 'on' to write and edit a Cypher statement in multiple lines, elsewhere select 'off'.
 Default: off.
 - set output {csv,json,table,yaml}: Select 'csv', 'json', 'table' or 'yaml' to output the Cypher statement results to screen in CSV, JSON or YAML format.
 Default: table.

-Watch the interactive mode [demo](#94-interactive-mode).

 ## 8. Installation